It’s a good day to discover more about the potential health benefits of nutmeg.

-There are also studies that suggest adding nutmeg in your food to help dissolve kidney stones.
+Some studies suggest adding nutmeg to your food to help dissolve kidney stones.

-According to this article, nutmeg may have a therapeutic effect that prevents neurodegenerative diseases like Alzheimer’s, Huntington’s, and Parkinson’s disease.
+Nutmeg may have a therapeutic effect that prevents neurodegenerative diseases like Alzheimer’s, Huntington’s, and Parkinson’s.

-The study was conducted on rats to show the effects of neuroprotective properties of nutmeg oil.
+The study was conducted on rats to show the effects of the neuroprotective properties of nutmeg oil.

-The antibacterial qualities in nutmeg are great for your dental health.
+The antibacterial qualities of nutmeg are great for your dental health.

-It has the ability to inhibit certain bacteria that can cause periodontitis and tooth decay.
+It can inhibit certain bacteria that can cause periodontitis and tooth decay.

 Nutmeg contains menthol extracts that help prevent dental caries and tooth decay.

-Macelignan is an antibacterial agent in nutmeg that helps with stopping the bacteria that causes a cavity.
+Macelignan is an antibacterial agent in nutmeg that helps stop the bacteria that cause cavities.